 Consular Report of Birth Abroad (CRBA)

 Applying for a CRBA is a simple process, but does require you to collect and submit some documentation.
 We offer this service by appointment only in Berlin, Frankfurt, and Munich.
 Generally speaking, both parents should appear along with their child, to apply.
-For your convenience, if both parents appear, you may also apply for your child’s first passport and social security number when you report your child’s birth.
+For your convenience, if both parents appear, you may also apply for your child’s first passport when you report your child’s birth.

 Detailed information can be found here: u-s-citizen-services/citizenship-services.